 The walk was a familiar one, one I took most days.
 But that day, for the first time, I saw something unfamiliar.
-I saw this window box of flowers.
-Had they just appeared, or had they been there before?
+I saw the window box of flowers, pictured below.
+Had they just appeared? or had they been there before?
 I actually didn’t know.
 All I knew was I had never seen them before.
 I took a photo.

 The window box of flowers was to be my third sign.